Under the Food Act 2014 manufacturers of high-risk foods need to develop a Custom Food Control Plan (FCP) and register it with MPI.

 We can evaluate most types of Custom Food Control Plans (with the exception of Aseptic Processing, and Low Acid Canned Food (LACF) Processing).

 You can check out our MPI recognition credentials HERE

 Like you we are always working with a number of customers, so please contact us as soon as you need our services, so that we can work to meet your timeframes.
 Typically we book at least 1 month in advance, so the more lead in time you can give us the more likely we are to be able to assist you.

 To discuss your specific requirements contact us now

-Refer to this page of the MPI website for more guidance:-
+Refer to the MPI website for more guidance.

 Please Note: If you are starting a new business you cannot sell food until the custom food control plan is registered with MPI.
 Registration occurs after the evaluation process outlined above is completed.

 There are strict rules about separating evaluation and verification activities.... basically the person who conducts your custom FCP evaluation can not be your verifier (auditor).

 As our business offers both Food Act evaluation and verification services we have robust conflict of interest sytems in place to manage this.